Meadowlarke/Bibliography/Lewis2008.md

 371: American classical music.

 372-388: More on ideas of jazz and classical music and institutions.

+384: Lewis as music curator at the Kitchen.

 ## Chapter 10: The New Regime in Chicago